single-cell-genetics/XClone/README.rst

 XClone
 ======

-Inference of Clonal Copy Number Variation in Single Cells
+Inference of Clonal Copy Number Alterations in Single Cells

 XClone is an algorithm to infer allele- and haplotype-specific copy numbers in individual cells from low-coverage and sparse single-cell RNA sequencing data